FrancisRussell/zoog/README.md

-`zoog` was deprecated because the issues around whether it is possible to assume that a track is album normalized made it possible to break album normalization if it occured via the ouput gain value and not the `R128_ALBUM_GAIN` tag.
+`zoog` was deprecated because the issues around whether it is possible to assume that a track is album normalized made it possible to break album normalization if it occurred via the output gain value and not the `R128_ALBUM_GAIN` tag.

 ### When should I use `opusgain` versus `loudgain`